Skip to main content

 1. Each model must provide one of the following:

-**Units using the cycled cooling approach that do not provide the full 15 minutes of on or off time will be deemed as not functioning properly.
+2. Proper functionality of each new model added to the list must be tested and confirmed in the field by a GRE member utility representative.
+Units using the cycled cooling approach that do not provide the full 15 minutes of on or off time will be deemed as not functioning properly.

 Steps to submit LM compatible ASHP models: